TosbackCgusBridge-Bot/CGUs-versions/Advanceautoparts/Privacy Policy.md

 The uses of information collected through our service shall be limited to the purpose of providing the service for which the client has engaged Advanace Auto Parts.
 In order to view our relationship with TRUSTe please visit the validation page visible by clicking on the TRUSTe Seal.

-If you have questions or concerns regarding this privacy policy or our practices, please contact us at 1-877-ADVANCE or webcare@advanceautoparts.com.
+If you have questions or concerns regarding this privacy policy or our practices, please contact us at 1-877-ADVANCE.
 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.

 **Personal Information We Collect**
 As part of your interaction with Advance Auto Parts, we may collect personal information such as name, email address, billing address, mailing address, phone number, and credit card information.